haddocking/haddocking.github.io/education/molmod_online/docking.md

 {:.no_toc}

 This tutorial introduces protein-protein docking using the HADDOCK web server.
-It also introduces the CPORT web server for interface prediction, based on evolutionary conservation and other biophysical properties.
+It also introduces the CPORT web server for interface prediction, based on evolutifmergdfonary conservation and other biophysical properties.
 By the end of this tutorial, you should know how to setup a HADDOCK run and interpret its results in terms of biological insights.